jaredhendrickson13/pfsense-api/docs/BUILDING_CUSTOM_VALIDATOR_CLASSES.md

 In the event that you need to access the entire Field object that is being validated, or the Model object that Field object belongs to, you can use the `$this->field_context` and `$this->model_context` properties, respectively.

+## Examples

+You can find examples of fully implemented Validator classes in the [PHP reference](https://pfrest.org/php-docs/namespaces/restapi-validators.html).
+Select the Validator class you are interested in to view the class's PHPDoc documentation, and then click on the `<>` symbol next to the class name to view the class's source code.